MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-enter-data.md

 ## Upload the paginated report to the Power BI service

 Now that paginated reports are supported in the Power BI service in preview, you can upload your paginated report to a Premium capacity.
-See [Upload a paginated report](paginated-reports-save-to-power-bi-service.md#upload-a-paginated-report) for more information.
+See [Upload a paginated report](paginated-reports-save-to-power-bi-service.md#upload-a-paginated-report) for details.

 ## Upload the paginated report to a report server